IDMNYU/IdeationPrototypingSpring19-Bennett/MidTermProject.md

 # MidTerm Project

+### Deliverables (post under "midterm" by noon on March 24th)

+1. Prototype: Pick 1-2 of your physical prototypes developed in class, and refine them through additional iterations.
+Refine their visuals, purpose, function, useage.

+Consider 3-D printing them, or taking them into another material, such as wood, fabric, metal, plastics, etc. How does a different material change things?
+Does it change the experience?
+How so?

+Visit the [Tandon Maker Center](http://makerspace.engineering.nyu.edu/) and check out details about [training here](http://makerspace.engineering.nyu.edu/training/)

+Document your prototypes, process, construction, and any Maker Center activity.
+Post these to your site, along with a reflection on how your midterm project has developed or been impacted by this process.
+What has changed?

+2. Fly Flyer: Capture the essence of your product or service with a snappy, beautiful brochure.
+Test it out and see what people think of it.

+* Fold a piece of paper into thirds or whatever your heart desires!

+* Think about the flow of information.
+What's the first, attention-grabbing thing someone should know?
+Write a catchy brochure title and sketch out an image to go along with it.
+In the interior, write descriptions of the key features of your product or service.

+* Include a call to action for the brochure user.
+Should they visit your website?
+Call a number?
+Think about what people would want or need to do next.
+(This does not need to be, nor should it be, a service or product currently existing.
+This is a new thing, yet-to-be-created).

+3. Created a polished iteration of the flyer, that is with a higher craft.
+Post all iterations to your process site.

+4. Put the flyer in the hands of your users or colleagues.
+What feedback did they give you?
+What did they think about your product or service?
+Write a reflection post to your process site, detailing the findings.

+5. Storyboard: Develop your storyboard to show depth of topic, developments from the last iteration.

+This story must show evidence of your research and secondary topics.
+Great strides from your inital iteration are expected.

+High craft is expected here!
+There are many different ways to go about this.
+Find the one that works for you and refine it.

+Use photos, artifacts, and media to create a story that follows a narrative arc-background, conflict, climax, and opportunities for resolution.

 ### Deliverables (post under "midterm" by noon on March 10th)

 With ALL of the assigned research thus far completed, add to your research with the following: